ovh/docs/pages/platform/databases/postgresql_tuto_01_connect_strapi_to_managed_postgresql/guide.en-sg.md

 This is a known bug, you can follow the issue here: <https://github.com/strapi/strapi/issues/12058>.

-We can fix this by manually modifying the database configuration file.<br>
+We can fix it by manually modifying the database configuration file.<br>
 Open the `config/database.js` file.

 It should be similar to that: